complexity-core/complexity-core.github.io/readme.md

 ## Add a new contributors
 1. create an `contrib-name.md` file in the folder `content/english/authors`, copying the structure of the ones already there.
-2. add logo to the folder `assets/images/contributors_photos`.
+2. add your picture in 1:1 aspect ratio to the folder `assets/images/contributors_photos`.

 ## Add a new calendar event
-1. add the event in Google Calendar, it will automatically appear in the website.
+1. add the event in Google Calendar, it will automatically appear in the website and posted to Bsky.